Retropaint/skelform_dev_docs/src/core_anim_logic.md

 }
 ```

-Boundary pseudo-code (with and without looping):
+Boundary example (with and without looping):

 ```rust,noplayground
 if loop {